Bhaskar1008/Hot-Forms/README.md

+# Hot-Forms

+Hot-Forms is a powerful drag-and-drop form builder that enables users to create dynamic, responsive forms with ease.
+It features a comprehensive set of components including basic form elements, advanced inputs, layout controls, and premium features like reCAPTCHA integration.
+Built with React and Ant Design, it offers real-time preview, form validation, and JSON structure visualization.
+The project supports nested components, complex layouts, and data collection through an intuitive interface.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).